JSONP: Rosetta Flash

+Prior to Adobe's fix, websites could protect themselves by prepending an empty JavaScript comment (/**/) or even just a newline as the first bytes of the JSONP response.

 History

 In July 2005, George Jempty suggested an optional variable assignment be prepended to JSON.
-The original proposal for JSONP, where the padding is a callback function, appears to have been made by Bob Ippolito in December 2005 and is now used by many Web 2.0 applications such as Dojo Toolkit, Google Web Toolkit and Web services.
+The original proposal for JSONP, where the padding is a callback function, appears to have been made by Bob Ippolito in December 2005 and is now used by many Web 2.0 applications such as Dojo Toolkit and Google Web Toolkit.